frankelavsky/academic_homepage/_posts/2024-06-25-llms-and-thoughts.markdown

 ---
 Opening caveat before I begin: I don't know anything about cognitive science (and I don't really know much about anything else either).
 But I definitely know the vibes I feel.
 And I want to talk about the vibes I feel when I work with big, complex systems and do analytical work.
 So this is a post about my own vibes, really.

 So to start, I don't get up in the morning with any excitement to work with large-language models (LLMs).
 (This's something a friend of mine Lukas first said of themselves and its become a reflection of my own ever since.)
-And I do work with them.
-(I *have to*, really if I want to survive in a computational role for work over the next 10 years.)

-But I simply love the feeling of developing an understanding of and relationship with a system at a lower level.
+I simply love the feeling of developing an understanding of and relationship with a system at a lower level.
 I like the feeling of some degree of manipulation and control of small details and deterministic functionalities.
 I like clearly expressing myself with a logic that can be consistently interpreted every time.
 The consistent interpretation of my expressions help me validate my own thoughts, find problems, and iterate.

 Part of what I love about technical work is discovering *myself* as I reflexively work with technical materials.
 I have assumptions of how something should work and then can consistently test those assumptions quickly and directly against a system that provides fast, interpretable feedback.
 I enjoy code because it helps me feel a sense of confidence and understanding of my own thoughts.